AKROGIS/PDS-Data-Management/ifsar_readmes/Update Process.md

       - Generate Overviews (optional): ON
       - Generate Missing Overview Images Only (optional): ON
       - Generate Stale Overview Images Only (optional): ON
-    - Use ArcMap to find the OBJECTID of the overviews at a higher level than the new ones, in the same area as the new tiles.
+    - Use ArcMap to find the overviews at a higher level than the new ones, in the same area as the new tiles.
 These overviews exist but will need to be updated.
+My experience has been that using the GP tools to update just the stale overviews, tends to update all overviews, resulting in a unacceptably large update for robocopying to the parks.
+      - In ArcMap:
+      - Open the attribute table and select all the new tiles (bottom of the table but above the new overviews)
+      - Open Select by location, and select all the footprints that intersect with the selected features (all in the same feature class)
+      - show only selected in the attribute table,
+      - highlight, and reselect the overviews that have a smaller OID than the new tiles (above in the list)
-Close ArcMap and update them with following:
+      - Close ArcMap and update them with following:
       - Use `Optimize` -> `Build Overviews...` in the context menu with the following options:
-      - Query Definition (optional): `OBJECTID in (xx, yy, ... zz)` (replace `xx`, etc with the overview needing updating)
+      - Query Definition (optional): `Category = 3`,
+        etc with the overview needing updating)
       - Define Missing Overview Tiles (optional): OFF
       - Generate Overviews (optional): ON